Non-Hermitian quantum mechanics approach for extracting and emulating continuum physics based on bound-state-like calculations: Detailed description: Continuum physics, NHQM methods and rational approximations

 \subsection{NHQM methods}

-To illustrate the NHQM methods, including the one developed here, we use a two-body toy model with finite-range interactions.
-The toy system mimics a two-nucleon system in $s$-wave (see Sec.~\ref{sec:two-body} for details), for which we compute $\resolventamp$ in various ways.
+To illustrate the NHQM methods, including the one developed here, I use a two-body toy model with finite-range interactions.
+The toy system mimics a two-nucleon system in $s$-wave, for which I compute $\resolventamp$ in various ways.
 The sources are chosen such that $\resolventamp$ corresponds to the non-Born term in the scattering $T$-matrix, previously discussed as one option in Sec.~\ref{subsec:observables}.
-Here, we focus on the generic features of the numerical results without dwelling on the details.
+My focus here is on the generic features of the numerical results, while the numeric details can be found in the beginning of Sec.~\ref{sec:two-body}.

-Figure~\ref{fig:Tnb_in_CE_plane} is intended to (1) show how the {\BCT} of the exact $\resolventamp$ in the complex $E$ plane emerges from a series of finite-Hermitian-matrix-based calculations, and (2) by comparing the numeric results to the exact result, identify the failure of those numeric calculations, upon which the NHQM methods aim to improve.
+Figure~\ref{fig:Tnb_in_CE_plane} is intended to (1) show how the \BCT of the exact $\resolventamp$ in the complex $E$ plane emerges from a series of finite-Hermitian-matrix-based calculations, and (2) by comparing the numeric results to the exact result, identify the failure of those numeric calculations, upon which the NHQM methods aim to improve.

-The figure shows the real (top row) and imaginary (bottom row) parts of various $\resolventamp(E)$s in the complex $E$ plane; from left to right, the first two columns are from the $\resolventamp$ calculations in which we plug finite $H$ matrices into Eq.~\eqref{eq:resolventdef}.
-To get such $H$ matrices, we enforce a boundary condition such that all the states are zero at $r = \RIR$ (10 and 50 fm in the 1st and 2nd column), a particular long-distance (infrared, IR) regulator, while a series of short-distance (ultra-violet, UV) regulators\footnote{For example, in the momentum space calculations, the regulator could be a cut-off on the maximum momentum.} are tested such that the results shown in the figure converge.
+The figure plots the real (top row) and imaginary (bottom row) parts of various $\resolventamp(E)$s in the complex $E$ plane; from left to right, the first two columns are from the $\resolventamp$ calculations where finite $H$ matrices are inserted in Eq.~\eqref{eq:resolventdef}.
+To get such $H$ matrices, I enforce a boundary condition such that all the states are zero at $r = \RIR$ (10 and 50 fm in the 1st and 2nd column), a particular long-distance (infrared, IR) regulator, while a series of short-distance (ultra-violet, UV) regulators~\footnote{In a finite basis, such as a coordinate-space Lagrange mesh~\cite{Baye:2015xoi} used in my two-body calculations or a plane-wave basis, the resolution of the small-distance scale, i.e., mesh-point spacing or momentum cut-off in the respective bases, is finite, which is known as a short-distance (UV) regularization.
+In general, this resolution improves with basis size.} are tested so that the results shown in the figure converge with respect to increasing the UV resolution.
 The last column shows the exact results, essentially $\resolventamp$'s limit at $\RIR \to \infty$.

 The sharp features around the real axis, as seen in the first two columns, can be understood via the spectrum of the $H$ matrices.
-Specifically, the approximated $\resolventamp$ with finite $\RIR$ and UV cut-off is a finite sum of poles if we consider it as a function of $E$:
+Specifically, the approximated $\resolventamp$ with finite $\RIR$ and UV cut-off is a finite sum of poles if one consider it as a function of $E$: